eriksacre/devcontainers/README.md

 - Windows 11 with WSL2
 - Using Bash in WSL2
 - Claude Code is installed in WSL2.
 This is relevant as we will mount the `.claude` folder in devcontainers
+- Codex CLI is installed in WSL2.
+This is relevant as we will mount the `.codex` folder in devcontainers
 - Using VS Code as my editor (actually VS Code Insiders, but 'code' is defined as alias)

 ## Claude Code